K1NJS/K1NJS.github.io/AI-Bill-Reminders/policy.md

 **Last updated:** June 2025

 ## 1. No Data Collection
-AI Bill Reminders does not collect or transmit any personal information or data.
+Ai Bill Reminder does not collect or transmit any personal information or data.
 We do not collect data such as:

 - Personal details (e.g., name, email address)
 - Financial information or bill details